Feeling less energetic at this time of year?

 All over our body, cells use oxygen, food, and water to create energy in the form of ATP.
 This job is mainly done by the mitochondria that churn out ATP.

-ATP powers everything we do, from running and walking to thinking, feeling, digesting food, healing wounds, growing hair… and so much more.
+ATP powers everything we do, from running and walking to thinking, feeling, digesting food, walking… and so much more.

 Efficiency is key: the faster our cells can make and use this energy, the better our body works on the inside, and the better we feel on the outside!